maestro-os/blimp/README.md

 The command builds the package according to the descriptor, then writes the result in the given output repository.

-TODO: description of the structure of package descriptors and output packages
+> **Note**: the structure of package descriptors and output packages is not yet documented as they are subject to changes